 - French- and English-speaking textile expert Cynthia Samake also to accompany whole itinerary.

-- A cooking class with gourmet cuisine for your lunch or dinner!
+- Cooking class with gourmet cuisine for your lunch

 - Entrance to all historical sights, museums, etc., on the itinerary

-- Beautiful custom photo book, created and sent once you get home, with group pictures, sites and recipes from our classes!
+- Beautiful custom photo book, created and sent after you get home.

-*If you don’t want to do the cooking classes, the meal included during class time is on your own those two days, since class participants will eat what they create.
+If you don’t want to do the cooking classes, the lunches included are on your own that day, since class participants will eat what they create.
 Cooking classes are lots of fun, but optional; we hope everyone will join in!